evidhai/notes-techpechu-com/pages/CodeDeploy.md

 	-
 - #+BEGIN_IMPORTANT
   - Code deployment can be chained to [[CodePipeline]]
-  - It supports Deployment at Lambda and EC2
+  - It supports Deployment at Lambda , EC2 , On
-  - EC2 instances are grouped by deployment group (dev, test)
+  - EC2 instances are grouped by deployment group (dev, test ,prod)
   #+END_IMPORTANT